-Raised Edge Treatment: A raised edge treatment is recommended, but not required unless sidewalk slope exceeds 10%, or hazards exist in the adjacent sidewalk landscape area, such an overhanging or protruding tree limbs or the sidewalk has sudden changes in slope, including warping.
+Raised Edge Treatment: A raised edge treatment is recommended, but not required unless sidewalk slope exceeds 10%, or hazards exist in the adjacent sidewalk landscape area, such as when sidewalk has sudden changes in slope, including warping.
 All edging treatments must be 4 inches minimum in height measured from the sidewalk with a minimum 2-inch solid base.
 The maximum height for edge treatments adjacent parallel parking is 6 inches.
-Edge treatments may be a maximum of 15 inches in height adjacent to "no-parking" zones or courtesy strips 30 inches or wider.
+Edge treatments may be a maximum of 15 inches in height adjacent to "noparking" zones or courtesy strips 30 inches or wider.
 Edging must be continuous and circle the entire planting bed.
-The edging must have weep holes, slots, gaps, or be set back on side facing property to allow runoff to flow into the landscape.
-Edging may be made of wood (pressure-treated wood products must be free of arsenic and known carcinogens), stone, decorative metal or other sturdy material, subject to SF Public Works' Urban Forestry Permits and Policy staff review.
+The edging, except in cases where slope exceeds 10%, may NOT be cast/formed concrete to allow runoff to flow into the landscape.
+Edging must be a minimum of 70% permeable except where soil is to be contained on the downhill edge of the landscaping with slopes of 10% or more.
+Edging may be made of wood (pressure-treated wood products must be free of arsenic and known carcinogens), stone, decorative metal or other sturdy material, subject to SF Public Works' Urban Forestry staff review.

-Some Landscape Elements may Require Additional Permitting: Other raised structures, decorative and/or protective fencing may require a Minor Sidewalk Encroachment Permit from the Bureau of Street Use and Mapping (BSM).
+Some Landscape Elements may Require Additional Permitting: Other raised structures, decorative and/ or protective fencing may require a Minor Sidewalk Encroachment Permit from the Bureau of Street Use and Mapping (BSM).